-- an irreverent or derogatory name for Jesus Christ
+n.
+An irreverent or derogatory name for Jesus Christ.

-- a nickname for Yosef or Yehoshua (archaic Yiddish form)
+n.
+A nickname for Yosef or Yehoshua (archaic Yiddish form).

 Languages of Origin